Antiviral Drug Remdesivir Shows Promise For Treating Coronavirus In NIH Study

 "It is very important to understand that remdesivir and antivirals in general are not silver bullets," he said.
 "They do not immediately get rid of an infection.
 They work by slowly preventing the virus from making more of itself."

-Patients still need other care to support their recovery, he said, especially if the inflammation that can be associate with COVID-19 has already damaged their organs.
+Patients still need other care to support their recovery, he said, especially if the inflammation that can be associated with COVID-19 has already damaged their organs.

-Fauci said that new studies will examine combining remdesivir with other drugs, such as an anti-inflammatory drug, to see how those compare to using remdesivir alone.
+Fauci said that new studies will examine combining remdesivir with other drugs, such as an anti-inflammatory drug, to see how those compare with using remdesivir alone.

-Gilead Sciences also announced on Wednesday that a trial had found that patients receiving a 10-day treatment course of remdesivir achieved similar improvement in clinical status compared with those taking a 5-day treatment.
+Gilead Sciences also announced on Wednesday that a trial had found that patients receiving a 10-day treatment course of remdesivir achieved similar improvement in clinical status compared with those taking a five-day treatment.

 "The study demonstrates the potential for some patients to be treated with a 5-day regimen, which could significantly expand the number of patients who could be treated with our current supply of remdesivir," Dr. Merdad Parsey, chief medical officer of Gilead Sciences, said in a statement.

-A separate study, published Wednesday in the medical journal The Lancet, and including 237 critically ill patients in Wuhan, China, found that remdesivir did not provide significant clinical benefits to those hospitalized with the disease.
+A separate study, published Wednesday in the medical journal The Lancet and including 237 critically ill patients in Wuhan, China, found that remdesivir did not provide significant clinical benefits to those hospitalized with COVID-19.
 But the authors cautioned that the interpretation of their results is limited.
-The study was stopped early due to difficulty recruiting enough patients after the outbreak was brought under control there.
+The study was stopped early because of difficulty recruiting enough patients after the outbreak was brought under control there.
 They concluded that further study of remdesivir is needed.

-That study was "under-powered," said Fauci.
+That study was "underpowered," said Fauci.
 "I don't like to pooh-pooh other studies, but that's not an adequate study, and everybody in the field feels that."

 Joe Palca contributed to this report.